-Apple is expected to reveal a new iPhone SE in 2023 with characteristics based on the iPhone XR.
-It would use the older body style with an updated chipset, which is status quo for Apple's budget iPhone.
+Apple was expected to reveal a new iPhone SE in 2023 or 2024 with characteristics based on the iPhone XR.
+That new iPhone SE used the older body style with an updated chipset, which is the status quo for Apple's budget iPhone.

 iPhone SE (third-generation) Features

 The iPhone SE continues to be a budget-focused device with no new flashy features or gimmicks.
-During its 2022 "Peek Performance" Apple event, Apple announced the new device with a processor bump and new 5G capabilities.
+During its 2022 "Peek Performance" Apple event, Apple announced the new iPhone SE with a processor bump and new 5G capabilities.

 The lack of changes to external design is purposeful, one of Apple's strengths is its supply chain, which drives component prices down the longer a form factor is produced.
-Changing internal components but keeping the exterior the same drives manufacturing costs down.
+Changing internal components but keeping the exterior the same drives manufacturing costs for the iPhone SE down.